How to choose a battery for the ResMed AirSense 11

 2. Portable power station with AC outlet

 Any portable power station with a pure sine wave inverter works.
 Plug the AirSense 11's stock power brick into the AC outlet.
-Simple, but you lose 10-15% efficiency to the DC-AC-DC conversion.
+Simple, but you lose 10-15% efficiency to the DC-AC-DC conversion, and the inverter itself adds 5-10W of idle overhead.
+A 256Wh station still delivers 3-4 nights of CPAP-only therapy or one full night with the heated humidifier running.
+For nightstand outage protection, choose a model with a UPS or passthrough mode so it switches over in milliseconds — see our breakdown of UPS vs CPAP battery vs power station.

 3. Car battery with 12V inverter